 Can You Reduce Your Support Order If You Retire?

-You may be surprised to learn that, under New York State Law, you may not be able to reduce your child support payments when you retire.
-This issue can come up if you have a child or children later in life.
+You may be surprised to learn that, under New York State Law, you may not be able to reduce your child support payments when you retire. .

 Modification Cases When You Retire Before Age 65